 Vynka Short from Stonewood Homes said the other nominees in the category were all stunning, and she thought it was their owner and builder Marcus Bracey’s attention to detail that set it apart.

 “He’s meticulous with all of the Stonewood builds,” Ms Short said.

 “Marcus’ team – from his builders and right through to our subcontractors – it’s about choosing people that are in line with him and [co-owner] Danielle’s business philosophy… It’s always performing at that higher level.”

-“It’s a beautiful, spacious, four bedroom family home and three living areas.
+“It’s a beautiful, spacious, four-bedroom family home and three living areas.
 Beautiful site, beautiful section.
-And the area out the back, out from that al fresco area, is actually a shared space so you’re not going to have direct neighbours out from your entertaining area.”
+And the area out the back, out from that al fresco area, is actually a shared space so you’re not going to have direct neighbors out from your entertaining area.”

 David Reid Homes won a gold award in the New Home ($550,000-$700,000) category with a house in Haruru, near Paihia, and a bronze award for a house up to $450,000, also in Haruru.

 The awards were part of 10 regional competitions around the country.
 Gold-award houses, including category winners, were awarded a certain number of points.
 Those with the most points nationally get re-judged to determine the overall category winners on November 25.

 Jennian Northland, Manaia Construction Ltd and Sentinel Homes Warkworth all won silver awards.